charles-uno/Bloodlines/01_introduction.md

 Play is punctuated by die rolls, which mediate the divide between player and PC; PC choices are made by the players while the success of PC actions is judged by dice.
-That is, the player decides which NPCs to attack and which to barter with while the dice show whether a sword strikes home or a lie rings true.
+That is, the player decides which NPCs to attack and which to barter with, while the dice show whether a sword strikes home or a lie rings true.
 This dichotomy gives each PC quantitative strengths and weaknesses while still allowing players the freedom to play their PCs however they like.

-The pages that follow explain how and when to roll the dice, but above all Bloodlines is a social game.
+The pages that follow explain how and when to roll the dice, but above all, Bloodlines is a social game.
 As such, the most important element is communication.
 The players and the GM are not opponents (even though the PCs and NPCs may well be enemies).
 Everyone has the same goals: telling a good story and having a good time.
 If anyone is unsatisfied in either respect, play